apache/arrow/format/IPC.md

 We define a "file format" supporting random access in a very similar format to the streaming format.
 The file starts and ends with a magic string `ARROW1` (plus padding).
 What follows in the file is identical to the stream format.
-At the end of the file, we write a *footer* including offsets and sizes for each of the data blocks in the file, so that random access is possible.
+At the end of the file, we write a *footer* containing a redundant copy of the schema (which is a part of the streaming format) plus memory offsets and sizes for each of the data blocks in the file.
+This enables random access any record batch in the file.
 See [format/File.fbs][1] for the precise details of the file footer.

 Schematically we have: